A Complete Guide to Administering Sodium Hypochlorite Solution to Ensure Your Pool’s Health

 Because this solution is sprayed on the surface of the pool water, it’s ideal to use it at night when you’ll be gone and don’t have to worry about any care issues causing any problems.

-Also, it’s advisable to administer sodium hypochlorite in your pool during the night because your pool becomes a breeding ground for a wide array of germs and chemicals during the day.
+Also, it’s advisable to administer liquid bleach in your pool during the night because your pool becomes a breeding ground for a wide array of germs and chemicals during the day.
 Sweat, sunscreen, pool algae, urine, dirt, and debris, are all examples of organic pollutants.
 In addition, because pool users are most active during the day, it is not surprising that many impurities can enter the water.

 This means that if you want to maintain a healthy environment around your pool, you should apply this solution before the sun rises.